bahrus/trans-render/README.md

 ## Workflow

-trans-render provides helper functions for cloning a template, and then walking through the DOM, applying rules in document order.
-Note that the document can grow, as processing takes place (due, for example, to cloning sub templates).
+trans-render provides helper functions for either 1)  cloning a template, and then walking through the DOM, applying rules in document order, or, using the same syntax, applying changes on a live DOM fragment.
+Note that the document can grow as processing takes place (due, for example, to cloning sub templates).
 It's critical, therefore, that the processing occur in a logical order, and that order is down the document tree.
 That way it is fine to append nodes before continuing processing.

 ## Drilling down to children